olivroy/reuseme/README.md

 <!-- badges: end -->

 The goal of reuseme is to provide utility functions for project management across RStudio projects.
+Sometimes, managing multiple projects can be challenging. reuseme also aims to simplify project management on Windows.

 Sometimes, you have to manage multiple things at once, but don’t have the time to do edits.
 You may need to switch quickly to a project, add things or browse a certain file if you have some replications across projects.
 Sometimes, it is hard to do that. reuseme also aims to help me overcome things I don’t like on Windows.

 ## Installation